klsio22/klsio22/README.md

 - 🌱 I’m currently learning Java ,ReactJS , Typescript , Node , PostgreSQL
 <p>
-   My name is Klesio, I am a computer technician with a great passion for programming.I'm passionate about delivering solutions that add to people's lives and at    the same time challenge me.
+   My name is Klesio, I'm a computer technician with a great passion for programming.I'm passionate about delivering solutions that add to people's lives and at    the same time challenge me.
 </p>

 <div>